Palash90/site-assets/blogs/iron-learn/iron-learn-10.md

 ## The NaN Fix
 After the fixing the memory access, I still had the second one to tackle too.

 This one was actually easy and kind of known to me too.
 I was not having a `clip` function in either of my CPU or GPU tensors and at that time, I was using Binary Cross Entropy function which can result in a NaN due to a log function in use.
-Log of negatives result in NaN.
+Log of zero or negatives result in NaN.

 I implemented the `clip`:
 ```rust